Comhairle na nÓg

 Comhairle na nÓg comes from Goal 1 of the National Children’s Strategy (2000) which identified that children and young people should have a voice in matters that affect them; that they should be consulted where appropriate; and that they have a right to have their say.

 Dublin City Comhairle na nÓg has 63 elected members between the ages of 11 and 18.
-Elected members come from each of the five administrative areas in Dublin City Council's administrative area.
+Elected members come from each of the five administrative areas in Dublin City.
 Eight places are held for seldom-heard young people.

 Members hold a two-year term and they are elected at the Dublin City Comhairle Annual General Meeting (AGM).
 Elected members then meet monthly to work on their topic and other meetings take place as projects develop and consultation requests come in.